 Exclusions granted from List 1 (July 6, 2018) have been extended to October 1, 2020.
 A Federal Register notice on February 20, 2020, announced that 47 List 3 items were granted exclusions to the S301 duties ranging from flooring to desk accessories of medium-density fiberboard (MDF), cotton fabrics, digital scales and other various articles from Chapters 84 and 85.
 The latest exclusion also amended three previously excluded items, including product exclusion for dog and cat leashes, which is now limited to only dogs.

-Canadian rail service has been stifled due to the ongoing blockades that have the Canadian National Railway’s eastern network shut down.
+In other international trade news, Canadian rail service has been stifled due to the ongoing blockades that have the Canadian National Railway’s eastern network shut down.
 Ocean Carriers are opting to dock in New York and Baltimore to run cargo inland on U.S. railways.
 The blockade has been set up since February 6, 2020, in protest of a natural gas pipeline that has been planned to pass through tribal lands in British Columbia.

 We will provide you with additional updates as we receive them.
 If you have any questions or concerns, please contact our team.